star3am/hashiqube/jenkins/README.md

 ## Jenkinsfile pipeline

+Jenkinsfile pipeline example that runs Terraform and retrieve secrets from Vault

 In Jenkins click on `New Item -> Pipeline` and give it a name, I used `vault-jenkins` and click apply.
 Scroll down until you get to the pipeline definition and enter the following data (it is the Jenkinsfile in the jenkins directory)